cleolibrary/CLEO-Redux/docs/en/imports.md

 ## Importing other formats

-Since 0.9.4 CLEO Redux supports custom file loaders.
+CLEO Redux supports custom file loaders.
 The purpose of a loader is to load a provided file, parse it and serialize into a JSON string suitable for the use in JavaScript.
 Those loaders are implemented as [CLEO plugins](./installation-plugins.md) and use [CLEO SDK](./using-sdk.md#developing-file-loaders) to associate itself with particular file extensions.

 Default CLEO installation includes loaders for `.txt` and `.ide` files.